 A Greek basketball scoring sensation nicknamed 'Basket Machine' for his effortless ability to pour in points.

-Giorgos Kolokithas played with a smooth, natural scoring touch that made the difficult look routine.
-For over a decade with Panathinaikos Athens, he was the engine of one of Greek basketball's first dominant teams, leading them to multiple domestic championships.
-His nickname, 'Basket Machine,' was earned honestly; he could fill the hoop from anywhere on the court, combining size with a guard's agility.
-In 1970, his talent was recognized internationally when he was selected for the prestigious FIBA European Selection team, a rare honor for a player outside the Soviet or Yugoslavian powerhouses.
-While his career predated Greece's golden generation, Kolokithas was a foundational star whose offensive artistry helped popularize the sport in his country and cemented his place among Europe's finest players of his era.
+Giorgos Kolokithas led Panathinaikos Athens to multiple Greek domestic championships, earning the nickname 'Basket Machine' for his smooth scoring touch.
+For over a decade, he combined size with a guard's agility, filling the hoop from anywhere on the court.
+In 1970, he was selected for the FIBA European Selection team, a rare honor for a player outside the Soviet or Yugoslavian powerhouses.
+His career predated Greece's golden generation, but Kolokithas was a foundational star whose offensive artistry popularized the sport in his country and placed him among Europe's finest players of his era.

 1928–1945